notna24/bib-spaces-analyzer/README.md

 # run

+To run the program you first need to modify the robot.conf file.
+You need to replace the part of the DBParentDir where it says User with your username.
+Note: If you also want to run the robot as a systemd service, please follow the instructions below.

 # Running the robot as a service

+*_Read the #run section first and follow the instructions!_*

 There is a example service file included in the bib-spaces-analyzer/service directory.